MrGrimod/emotion-recognition/README.md

 ![result image](media/result.jpg)

-The results show a 15% decrease in loss which is not much considering the amount of time that went into labeling, but is still worth thinking about if it's easy to create those extra lables (markers)
+...

 ## Setup

 - Download the dataset from [here](https://www.b-tu.de/en/graphic-systems/databases/the-large-mpi-facial-expression-database).
-(You don't need to download all sets)
+(You don't need to download all sets one is sufficient)

 - Create the raw dataset by running python create_dataset.py